KK Maribor

 Košarkarski klub Maribor (Maribor Basketball Club), commonly referred to as KK Maribor or simply Maribor, was a professional basketball team based in Maribor, Slovenia.
-It has been a member of the Premier A Slovenian Basketball League from 2010 to 2015.
+It has been a Premier A Slovenian Basketball League member from 2010 to 2015.

 History

 The club was founded in 2005 on the base of ŽKK Maribor youth school and KŠ Maribor.

 Due to financial problems, the club's board announced bankruptcy on 10 April 2015.
 The club withdrew from all competitions, including youth selections.